- 197 Tests

 - One-off payment

 Numerical reasoning tests help gauge the candidate's ability to infer, assess and deduce logical interpretation based on the data presented.
-It is significant to note that numerical reasoning tests are not intended towards measuring one's ability of being good at mathematics.
+It is significant to note that numerical reasoning tests are not intended towards measuring one's ability to be good at mathematics.
 Instead, they are designed to judge one's capability to make use of data to formulate logical decisions.

 Example of what a Numerical Reasoning Test looks like:

 Numerical reasoning tests are not aimed at gauging arithmetical skills.
 Therefore, simple calculators are generally allowed during the test.
-Instructions regarding the use of calculators are issued prior to the test commencement.
+Instructions regarding the use of calculators are issued before the test commencement.